-- (d) maintain or cause to be maintained proper books and records of the scheme (and where applicable of all SPVs and joint ownership arrangements) in Hong Kong and prepare the scheme's financial statements which are in agreement with the scheme's books and records and in accordance with the relevant provisions of this Code, the constitutive and offering documents or circulars in relation to the scheme and which give a true and fair view of the state of affairs of the scheme at the end of the financial period and of the financial transactions of the scheme for the financial period then ended; - (e) prepare and publish reports, and at least two reports shall be published in respect of each financial year, such reports to be sent to all holders and filed with the Commission within the time frame specified in Chapter 10; - (f) ensure that all documents in relation to the scheme, (including those in relation to its listing but excluding such documents containing commercially sensitive information) are made available for inspection by the public in Hong Kong, free of charge at all times on the scheme's website or at the place of business of the management company and that of the approved person during normal office hours; and ensure that copies of such documents are available upon request by any person upon the payment of a reasonable fee; - (g) ensure that holders are given sufficient prior notice, and where applicable, right to vote, with respect to any material change to the scheme, such as an increase in the level of management fees, changes in investment objectives or proposal to de-authorise the scheme; and - (h) ensure compliance with any applicable laws, rules, codes or guidelines issued by governmental departments, regulatory bodies, exchanges or any other organizations regarding the activities of the scheme or its administration. - 5.2A The management company and each of its directors are jointly and severally responsible for the contents, completeness and accuracy of the information contained in a scheme's offering document, circulars and any notices and announcements published or distributed and for ensuring that all material statements therein have been verified and that they comply with all relevant laws and regulations.
+- (d) maintain or cause to be maintained proper books and records of the scheme (and where applicable of all SPVs and joint ownership arrangements) in Hong Kong and prepare the scheme's financial statements which are in agreement with the scheme's books and records and in accordance with the relevant provisions of this Code, the constitutive and offering documents or circulars in relation to the scheme and which give a true and fair view of the state of affairs of the scheme at the end of the financial period and of the financial transactions of the scheme for the financial period then ended; - (e) prepare and publish reports, and at least two reports shall be published in respect of each financial year, such reports to be sent to all holders and filed with the Commission within the time frame specified in Chapter 10; - (f) ensure that all documents in relation to the scheme, (including those in relation to its listing but excluding such documents containing commercially sensitive information) are made available for inspection by the public in Hong Kong, free of charge at all times on the scheme's website or at the place of business of the management company and that of the approved person during normal office hours; and ensure that copies of such documents are available upon request by any person upon the payment of a reasonable fee; - (g) ensure that holders are given sufficient prior notice, and where applicable, right to vote, with respect to any material change to the scheme, such as an increase in the level of management fees, changes in investment objectives or proposal to de-authorise the scheme; - (h) ensure compliance with any applicable laws, rules, codes or guidelines issued by governmental departments, regulatory bodies, exchanges or any other organizations regarding the activities of the scheme or its administration; and - (i) provide relevant information to the trustee to discharge its regulatory obligations including those obligations pursuant to 4.2. - 5.2A The management company and each of its directors are jointly and severally responsible for the contents, completeness and accuracy of the information contained in a scheme's offering document, circulars and any notices and announcements published or distributed and for ensuring that all material statements therein have been verified and that they comply with all relevant laws and regulations.